vyos/vyos-documentation/docs/appendix/vyos-on-baremetal.rst

 You can now proceed with a regular image installation as described in :ref:`installation`.

-^As the APU board itself still used a serial setting of 115200 8N1 it is strongly recommended that you change the VyOS serial interface settings after your first successful boot.
+As the APU board itself still used a serial setting of 115200 8N1 it is strongly recommended that you change the VyOS serial interface settings after your first successful boot.